Acobat12/voice-over-translation-direct/README-EN.md

 - **Yandex Disk:** if a video is stored inside a public folder, it is more reliable to open the **file itself** and click **Share** for that file specifically.
 Public links to an individual file usually work better than links to a file inside a shared public folder.
 - **Translation persistence:** after a successful translation, the result is usually kept in the service cache, so repeated runs for the same video may finish faster.
-- **Google Drive:** on Google Drive, translation may open through a **popup window** with the player.
-If your browser blocks popups, allow them for Google Drive.
+- **Google Drive:** translation can be started directly from the Google Drive player using the VOT button.

 ## List of supported sites: